Sydokiddo/chrysalis_mod_template/README.md

-This template uses Mojang Mappings and has the general file format set up to use as a template!
+This is a Minecraft mod template for Fabric using Mojang Mappings that has Chrysalis integrated into it!

+This will typically always be updated to the latest Minecraft version.